AnikethJana/Telegram-Download-Link-Generator/README.md

 * **Database Integration:** Uses MongoDB to store user IDs for the broadcast feature.
 * **Logs Access:** View application logs via API endpoint or directly within the bot (admin only).
 * **Rate Limiting:** Configurable daily limit on link generation per user.
+* **Bandwidth Limiting:** Optional monthly bandwidth limit with automatic reset - when reached, users are shown a friendly message and new downloads are temporarily blocked.
 * **Environment Variable Configuration:** Easy setup using environment variables or a `.env` file.
 * **Status API:** Includes a `/api/info` endpoint to check bot status and configuration.